zjykzj/YOLO11Face/docs/en/quickstart.md

 ## Use Ultralytics with CLI

 The Ultralytics command line interface (CLI) allows for simple single-line commands without the need for a Python environment.
 CLI requires no customization or Python code.
 You can simply run all tasks from the terminal with the `yolo` command.
-Check out the [CLI Guide](usage/cli.md) to learn more about using YOLOv8 from the command line.
+Check out the [CLI Guide](usage/cli.md) to learn more about using YOLO from the command line.

 !!! example